chrisnajman/swearword-converter/README.md

 ### How It Works

+1. Click the **Reveal swearwords** button to show the vocabulary list.
-1. Enter or paste text containing any of the listed swearwords.
+2. Enter or paste text containing any of the listed swearwords.
-2. Click the **Convert text** button to replace them with euphemisms.
+3. Click the **Convert text** button to replace them with euphemisms.
-3. Copy the output using the **Copy to clipboard** button, if needed.
+4. Copy the output using the **Copy to clipboard** button, if needed.

 ---